fdavies93/zenkat-py/README.md

 ## Usage

 ZenKat supports basic filtering and formatting of results based on the fields it indexes.
-At the moment it only outputs lists of pages.
+At the moment it can output pages and current tags used across pages.
 You can customise the output using `--format`.
 For example, with an alias of `zk`:

 ```
 zk list --filter "tags has todo" --format "{rel_path} {tags}"